Pygmalions/Nebula.Framework/README.md

 These libraries are the base of the framework.

-- [x] **Nebula.Reporting**: A central interface for errors and logs submitting and handling.
+- [x] **SEPARATED** Nebula.Reporting: A central interface for errors and logs submitting and handling.
 - [x] **Nebula.Extending**: An assembly filter for in-assembly auto discovery mechanisms.
-- [x] **Nebula.Injecting**: An IoC library, provides functions for both of intrusive injection (attribute) and non-intrusive injection (preset).
+- [x] **SEPARATED** Nebula.Injecting: An IoC library, provides functions for both of intrusive injection (attribute) and non-intrusive injection (preset).
 - [x] **Nebula.Translating**: It provides non-intrusive customized serializing and deserializing rules.
 It is the base of the whole network communication mechanism.
-- [ ] **Nebula.Proxying**: It provides the proxy mechanism, which allows the behaviors of virtual methods to change dynamically in run-time.
+- [ ] **SEPARATED** Nebula.Proxying: It provides the proxy mechanism, which allows the behaviors of virtual methods to change dynamically in run-time.
 - [ ] **Nebula.Messaging**: It is a library of messaging interfaces.
 Messaging ability providers have to implement there interfaces.
 - [ ] **Nebula.Domain**: It provides a main container, and auto discover abilities among programs in the same host.